Jill McGee

 Tell us a bit about yourself and your background?

-My name is Laura, I have worked in occupational health for 12 years.
+My name is Laura, I have worked in occupational health for 13 years.
 I enjoy being directly involved in supporting our trust staff and ensuring staff have access to resources that maintain and enhance their own wellness.
 I am passionate about wellbeing and reminding staff of the importance of looking after themselves.
-When I am not at work, I enjoy running, cooking and spending time with family.
+When I am not at work, I enjoy running, cooking and spending time with family and friends.

 What does your role involve?